Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## PV array Sizing
 ![Panel Sizing](panel.PNG "Panel Sizing")

+Since the lattitude is below 25 degrees , for fixed tilt angle solar panels, the tilt angle= lattitude of the location times 0.87 =  23.2866 * 0.87 = 20.25 degrees.

-We select some arbitrary values to complete the following calculations.
-The optimum tilt angle for the panels is found to be 23.5 degrees.
+We select some arbitrary values to complete the following calculations-

 - P<sub>c</sub> = Solar Panel Capacity (320 Wp)
 - D = Panel to Panel Clearance Distance (m)